Marco-Sulla/python-frozendict/README.md

 The `frozendict` _module_ has also these static methods:

 ### `frozendict.deepfreeze(o, custom_converters = None, custom_inverse_converters = None)`
-Converts the object and all the objects nested in it in its immutable counterparts.
+Converts the object and all the objects nested in it, into their immutable counterparts.

 The conversion map is in `getFreezeConversionMap()`.